orangejuice/blog/data/activity/book-围城-1991/record.en.md

   subtitle: Qian Zhongshu / 1991 / People's Literature Publishing House
 ---

-Via tw Lao Bai, the book, although filled with sharp and satirical comments, exudes a sense of humaneness and encapsulates life.
-It effortlessly drags the reader into its world, enabling them to empathize with its characters.

-There's a classic line in the book: 'People outside the city want to rush in, people inside want to escape, be it marriage or career, such are the desires of life.'
-Such profound insight requires a rich accumulation of knowledge and life experience to articulate.

-In Qian's 'Fortress Besieged', the plot technique is secondary to the witty dialogue, life experiences, and the profound humor.

-Through the replay of life experiences of the protagonists, one could get a glimpse of the bitterness, sorrow, pain, and spice of life, as if they've lived an additional life, causing one to sigh incessantly.
+Via Twitter user Lao Bai: Although the book is filled with piercing satire at every turn, it exudes a sense of humanity, encapsulating life so vividly that one feels as though they are living within it, experiencing it firsthand.
+There is a classic line in the book: 'Those outside the city want to rush in, and those inside want to escape, be it marriage or a career, such are the general desires in life.'
+Such a line could not have been written without a rich accumulation of knowledge and life experiences.
+Mr. Qian’s 'Fortress Besieged,' while the plot technique is secondary, it is the witty dialogue, life lessons, and profound humor that take center stage.
+Through the life retrospectives of several principal characters, one can prematurely taste the bitterness, sourness, and spiciness of life, as if walking through life oneself, leaving one utterly moved.